swagata-sasmal/DeFi/README.md

 1. Hardhat to fork the mainnet at a certain block number
 2. Alchemy API Key to access archived Ethereum node

-Note : This is for my learning.
-PoC code is given in the article.
-Further, I will attempt to write a PoC by myself encoding a Flash Loan attack logic.
+Note : This is for learning how DeFi attacks can be recreated.
+PoC code is given in the linked article.